 Education in the country is at European level, diplomas are recognized in Europe and allow you to apply for a well-paid job.
 The cost of education in private universities is not as high as in Germany or France, and you can study for free at public institutions.
 Getting an education can be a milestone on the path to citizenship for Montenegro, which plans to join the EU.
 It is also possible for a graduate of a local institution of higher education to move to a European country for employment and eventually obtain an EU passport there.

 Getting education in Montenegro schools and universities is suitable for those who are planning to live in Montenegro or other European countries.
-Those who are considering living in Montenegro temporarily and moving to Russia, or entering the Russian university should pay attention to Russian schools that are also available in the country.
 To greatly facilitate the process of moving, enrollment and legal stay in Montenegro, one should consult a highly specialized immigration lawyer.